oracle-livelabs/adb/shared/adb-auto-scaling/adb-auto-scaling.md

   - Consequently, the average query time was reduced from **`78.8`** seconds to **`45.4`** seconds and therefore the duration of the total test that ran 3 worksheet sessions concurrently was reduced from **`158.5`** seconds to **`93.7`** seconds.

-3. Return to your **Autonomous Database details** page and click **Performance Hub**.
+3. Return to your **Autonomous AI Database details** page and click **Performance Hub**.
 Move your mouse cursor in the **Activity** panel above the SQL Monitoring panel, and drag the rectangle horizontally across to cover the portion of the timeline that indicates your recent query activity.
 This will fill in the **ASH Analytics** panel at the bottom, with information from the two completed tests.

     ![Screenshot of Performance Hub Activity panel showing ASH Analytics panel.](./images/drag-rectangle-to-cover-period-of-queries.png " ")